pra9jambare/minikube_prome_grafana/README.md

     - In this repository, you will find detailed instructions and resources to guide you through the installation and monitoring process.
 Whether you're new to Kubernetes cluster management or looking to enhance your monitoring skills, this project provides valuable insights to help you monitor your Minikube cluster effectively.

 - Key features include:
-    - 	Step-by-step installation guides for Minikube on Windows operating systems
+    - 	Step-by-step installation guides for Minikube on Windows and Ubuntu operating systems
     - 	Setup instructions for configuring Prometheus to collect metrics from Minikube
     - 	Configuration of Grafana dashboards to visualize Minikube cluster metrics
     - 	Troubleshooting tips and best practices for monitoring Kubernetes clusters